devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 1. Press the `Run workflow` button.
 1. Wait until the workflow has completed and view the result by visiting the URL for your JWT Pizza production environment.

-If you want to rollback to a different version then you can simply repeat the process with a different version ID.
+If you want to roll back to a different version then you can simply repeat the process with a different version ID.

 That is it!
 You have created a full continuous deployment pipeline for your staging environment, and a continuous delivery pipeline, with a manual trigger, for your production environment.